bisdn/meta-ofdpa/recipes-ofdpa/ofdpa/ofdpa-platform/README.md

 Since the firmware is a program protected by copyright, it needs to be appropriately licensed and this licence needs to be documented in WHENCE.

+=== custom LED data formats ===

+To configure data supplied from OF-DPA to the LED firmware, OF-DPA supports a custom `rc.soc` `led` subcommand `leddata`.
+It takes a path to a JSON encoded file with a simple array of speed/value pairs.

+See `/usr/share/data/ofdpa/led/cmicx_legacy.json` as an example for the format and values used by Switch SDK 6.5.16 and earlier for CMICx platforms.